mbattad/Coding-Contest-Bot/README.md

 - Register participants for a contest
 - Deregister participants for a contest
 - Record users' submitted answers
+- Show the top participants in a leaderboard

 Features in progress:
 - Score users' answers